Fexios/Fexios/README.md

-- � Hi, I’m Marinos Labrakis junior java developer
+- � Hi, I’m Marinos Labrakis software developer
--  I’m interested in Software development
+-  I’m interested in Software development and engineering.
--  I’m currently learning java/kotlin mobile development
+-  I’m currently working at sap abap .
--  I’m looking to collaborate on ...
+-  I’m looking to collaborate on java / C and javascript projects
 -  How to reach me : marinoslam23@gmail.com , Linkedin/Marinos Labrakis

 <!---